bkloppenborg/apass/python/README.md

     z00652-container.fredbin
     z00652-contrib.txt
     z00652.fredbin
-    z00652-zone.json
-    ...

 The `*-container.fredbin` files contain the same data as the previous `.fredbin` files, but are now sorted/grouped by star and contain non-zero entries for the node and container IDs.
-The script also generates a series of `*-border-rects.json` files which describe any rectangles that might span more than one zone.
+The script also generates a series of `*-border-rects.json` files which describe any containers whose data might span more than one zone.

 Next we check for any overlaps between zones using `fix-zone-overlaps.py`.
 At present this step does not have a parallel execution option.
 It automatically